 Step 4 - Monitor and debug #

-Every webhook becomes an Action in Baton's Action log.
+Every webhook becomes a Relay in Baton's Relay log.
 The 2-phase lifecycle is visible on each entry:

 - Webhook verification → Verified (HMAC check passed)